jhpyle/docassemble/_docs/config.md

 contain the error message.

 Information about errors is also available in the [Logs].

+## <a name="error notification variables"></a>Whether to include interview variables in error notification

+If `error notification variables` is set to true, then when an error notification e-mail is sent, the interview variables will be attached as a JSON file.

+The default value is the value of [`debug`]; that is, the variables will be included if the server is a development server, but not included if the server is a production server.

+Putting the interviews variables into a file and e-mailing them lowers security, especially when server-side encryption is being used.

+{% highlight yaml %}
+error notification variables: True
+{% endhighlight %}

+In the case of some errors, obtaining the interview variables is not possible; in that case, the variables will not be attached.

 ## <a name="error help"></a>Help text to display when there is an error